Myanmar president and Suu Kyi confidant Htin Kyaw resigns

 His office did not give many details for why he resigned Wednesday, only saying that "he wanted to take a rest from his current duty".

-It added that a new leader will be selected "within seven working days".
+It added that a new leader will be selected in "within seven working days".

-Shortly after the announcement, Speaker of the Lower House and Suu Kyi ally Win Myint resigned from his position, narrowing his odds of taking up Myanmar's top civilian office.
+There were no immediate candidates put forward as long term successors, but several senior party names were floated when Suu Kyi took power.

-"Anyone she selects as president will be someone she has complete trust in," said independent analyst Richard Horsey.
+Myanmar's Vice President Myint Swe, a former general, will move into the role until a new president is in place, according to the constitution.

 - Loyal school friend -

-Htin Kyaw, the country?s first civilian president since 1962, was widely respected and seen as unerringly devoted to Suu Kyi, who said she would rule "above" him after he was elected in 2016.
+Htin Kyaw, the country?s first civilian president since 1962, was widely respected and seen as completely loyal to Suu Kyi's who said she would rule "above" him after he was elected in 2016.

-He has stood firmly by her side even as as her reputation has been shredded internationally for not speaking up on behalf of the persecuted Rohingya Muslim community.
+He has stood firmly by her side even as as her reputation lies shattered internationally for not speaking up on behalf of the persecuted Rohingya Muslim community.

 The military justifies its campaign as a legitimate response to Rohingya militant attacks against police posts in August.